 We now have the following New York State Apples available in our pack-your-own apple display room.
-You may mix and match all the different varieties in our paper or plastic apple tote bags.
+You may mix and match all the different varieties in our paper apple tote bags.

 Bag sizes range in size starting at a 1/4 peck (~3.5 lbs.) to a 1/2 bushel (~20 lbs.)

-Jonagold - Developed in 1968 the Jonagold is a cross between a Jonathan and a Golden Delicious.
-Honey Sweet, with a hint of tartness, the Jonagold is perfect for eating, salads and pies.
+Jonagold - Another apple developed at New York´s Ag.
+Experiment Station in Geneva, NY the Jonagold is a cross between a Jonathan and a Golden Delicious.
+Honey-sweet and very juicy the Jonagold is great in pies and for baked apples.

 Frequently Asked Questions About Apples: